 1. Take a deep breathe and do not respond right away.
 A lot of these misunderstandings occur because we move too fast.
 So slow down, try to understand what the situation is, and gather all the information you can before responding.

 2. Let your guard down.
 If we react from a place of negativity, it will just fuel the fire.
 So as much as it pains you, try to imagine you are speaking to your partner, child, or best friend who you adore.
-Come at it from a place of love and just imagine that person means no ill will.
+Deal with the confrontation from a place of compassion and just imagine that person means no ill will.
 (Even if that is not the case.)

 3. Be firm, but kind in your response.
 You do not have to please everyone.
 You do not have to please everyone.
 Just be authentic and honest.
 And be direct, but be respectful.
 Look, this world has enough a-holes.
 Don’t allow yourself to become one too. ⠀⠀⠀⠀⠀

 4. If all else fails, disengage.
 It is okay if that person thinks they have won.
 Let them believe that.
 The quicker you can let it go, the lighter and happier you will be.
 And in time you will look back and be grateful that you did not spend more time on the situation than you had to. ⠀⠀⠀⠀⠀⠀

 Just remember, stay full of love but don’t put up with bullshit.
 Namaste.